 4. Hire Professional Cleaners

-If your most recent renter has left the home in a reasonably clean condition, then you can probably clean the property on your own.
+If your most recent renter has left the home in a reasonably good condition after their end of tenancy cleaning, then you can probably clean the property on your own.
 However, hiring a professional cleaner can help you rest easy knowing that the home has been meticulously cleaned in preparation for your next tenant.

 Additionally, if the property was left in an unreasonably unclean state, then you can charge the tenant with a cleaning fee to cover the cost of the professional cleaning service.